 If you found a bug then please report it in one of our trackers.
 To help you and our developers to identify the issue quickly, please fill out the provided template.
 The “weird” content you will see is there to render your entry in a nice format after submitting.
 It’s just markdown.

-Otherwise check the About page which is accessible in the Developer tools of the Home Assistant frontend.
+Please refer to the Info page, which is accessible inside the Configuration panel in the Home Assistant frontend.

 Please provide the release which contains the issue.

 If possible, provide the latest release of which you know that the integration or platform was working.
 Home Assistant is evolving very fast and issues may already be addressed or be introduced by a recent change.